benlutz/wetter.rs/README.md

 ## Description

 This is a small Rust project called `wetter.rs`.
 I used this project to gain my first experience with Rust.
-It's a simple CLI to fetch the current weather of a location using the Open Weather Map Api.

 This CLI allows users to input a location and retrieve the current weather information, including temperature, humidity, and weather conditions.
 It provides a convenient way to quickly check the weather without leaving the command line interface.

+The project is heavily inspired by [wttr.in](https://github.com/chubin/wttr.in)

 ## Installation